harvis2/R4R_F25-journals/journal_09-28oct25.md

 > **Due Wednesday 29th, 11pm**

 ### Rose
-CyVerse offers powerful tools for data management and reproducible workflows, especially valuable for large-scale research which can be applied to biomass conversion projects.
+For me, CyVerse offers powerful tools for data management and reproducible workflows, especially valuable for large-scale research which can be applied to biomass conversion projects.

 ### Thorn
-Initial setup and navigation can be overwhelming for new users, especially when integrating containers or HPC resources without prior experience.
+well I think Initial setup and navigation can be overwhelming for new users, especially when integrating containers or HPC resources without prior experience.

 ### Bud
 With more hands-on training, CyVerse could become a good platform for collaborative research, open science across disciplines, especially for sharing datasets and reproducible pipelines.